 He ran with it.

-The fashion-design-student-turned-mixologist and a small construction crew have been busy all February through April, and through the summer, repurposing, renovating, and tweaking the existing space, in preparation for — knock wood — a mid-March to June opening.
-Peacock dove right in, cutting angle iron, subway tiles, and his Wallingford restaurant’s communal table for back bar shelving, handling a lot of the work himself, save for the windows and doors, “leave that to the professionals,” he quips.
+The fashion-design-student-turned-mixologist and a small construction crew have been busy all February through April, and through the summer, repurposing, renovating, and tweaking the existing space in preparation for this grand return.
+Peacock dove right in, cutting angle iron, subway tiles, and his Wallingford restaurant’s communal table for back bar shelving, handling a lot of the work himself, save for the windows and doors.
+“Leave that to the professionals,” he quips.

 The tricked-out bar, once completed and installed, will ooze modern sophistication and Peacock’s own infectious brand of swank-meets-funk.
 Hence, the fog.
 “Something you will see here that’s a little bit different is, embedded in the live edge bar will be a dispenser connected to a medical-grade liquid CO2 tank, used for food sanitizing.
 When you press a glass down on it, it turns the liquid CO2 into a fog, that fog sanitizes the glass, and chills it, and,” he laughs, “it’s cool-looking.”